-If you are running Auth0 on an IaaS (Infrastracture as a Service) provider (e.g. AWS, Microsoft Azure, etc.), time synchronization is managed automatically and you can skip these instructions.
+If you are running Auth0 on an IaaS (Infrastracture as a Service) provider (such as AWS, Microsoft Azure, and so on), time synchronization is managed automatically and you can skip these instructions.

 If you are running Auth0 on your own hardware or a VM host, the PSaaS Appliance must have NTP configured correctly.
 In most cases, the NTP server is your Domain Controller.
 Contact your IT administrator for details.

 The NTP server address can be changed in the configuration section of the Dashboard:

 Enter either the IP address or the DNS name of the NTP server.